How do students benefit from private tutoring?

 How are your tutoring sessions organized?

-All tutoring sessions are one-on-one and run for an hour (minimum of 50 minutes).
+All tutoring sessions are one-on-one and run for an hour (minimum of 50 minutes) or longer, if requested.
 Your student will work with an experienced specialist in his or her individual area of expertise.
 Well educated, motivating teachers are our greatest asset.
-Teachers work with each student to his or her skills while promoting the joy of learning.
+Teachers work with each student to his or her skillset while promoting the joy of learning.
 Students have the same teacher from session to session, and they work in a private room.
 This develops trust as students feel free to ask questions without embarrassment and admit if they are not understanding.
 Tutors can gauge progress and readily make adaptations to their teaching as needed.

 What subject areas do you teach?

 We work with middle & high school students in core academic areas that include all levels of math, natural science, earth science, physical science, biology, chemistry, physics, astronomy, and anatomy.
 In addtion, we offer ACT, PSAT, and SAT prep, and STEM coursework assistance.

 Do you teach study skills?

 Study skills are essential for school success, and we incorporate study strategies into individual subject tutoring sessions.
 We also offer study skills sessions and classes.